2023 Best Journalism Schools

 Full Journalism at University of Iowa Report

-American University landed the #23 spot in the 2023 rankings for the best journalism programs.
-The American University is a fairly large private not-for-profit school located in the large city of Washington.
+With a ranking of #23, American University did quite well on this year’s best schools for journalism students.
+The American University is a fairly large private not-for-profit school located in the city of Washington.

 While working on their degree, journalism majors at The American University accumulate an average of around $25,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $701.

-Colorado State University - Fort Collins did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #24 on the list.
-Colorado State is a very large public school located in the midsize city of Fort Collins.
+Colorado State University - Fort Collins ranked #24 on this year’s Best Journalism Schools list.
+Colorado State is a fairly large public school located in the midsize city of Fort Collins.

 On average, journalism graduates from Colorado State take out $23,250 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $468.